Recursoft/LogicDriver-Example/README.md

 ## Dialogue Example Map

-- Sample Dialogue implementation using the [LogicDriver-Dialogue Plugin](https://github.com/Recursoft/LogicDriver-Dialogue).
+- Sample blueprint dialogue implementation using the [LogicDriver-Dialogue Blueprint Project](https://github.com/Recursoft/LogicDriver-DialogueExample).
-    - This is a submodule of this project and is required for this example.
+- For a C++ example, see the [C++ Dialogue Plugin](https://github.com/Recursoft/LogicDriver-Dialogue).
+This was used on older versions of this example project and in the `4.27-cpp`.
-    - The plugin can be used as an example on how to overload state and transition classes in C++.
-- [A dialogue system can be implemented entirely using Blueprints](https://github.com/Recursoft/LogicDriver-DialogueExample).
-See [Dialogue System Concepts](https://logicdriver.com/docs/pages/dialogue/) for more information.

 ## Quest Example Map